Princess Louise, Duchess of Argyll: Louise as unconventional royal

 Louise was determined to be seen as an ordinary person and not as a member of the court.
 When travelling abroad, she often used the alias "Mrs Campbell".
 Louise was known for her charity towards servants.
 On one occasion, the butler approached her and requested permission to dismiss the second footman, who was late getting out of bed.
 When she advised that the footman be given an alarm clock, the butler informed her that he already had one.
 She then went so far as to suggest a bed that would throw him out at a specified time, but she was told this was not feasible.
 Finally, she suggested that he might be ill, and when checked, he was found to have tuberculosis.
 The footman was therefore sent to New Zealand to recover.

 On another occasion, when she visited Bermuda, she was invited to a reception and chose to walk rather than be driven.
 She became thirsty along the way and stopped at a house, where she asked a Black woman named Mrs McCarthy for a glass of water.
 Owing to the scarcity of water, the woman had to go some distance to obtain it, but was reluctant because she had to finish her ironing.
-When Louise offered to continue the ironing, the woman refused, adding that she was in a great hurry to finish so that she could go and see Princess Louise.
+When Louise offered to continue the ironing, the woman refused, adding that she was in a great hurry to finish so that she could go and see Louise.
 Realising that she had not been recognised, Louise enquired whether McCarthy would recognise her again.
 When the woman said that she would have thought so, but was admittedly unsure, Louise replied: "Well take a good look at me now, so you can be sure to know me tomorrow at St. Georges."
 The princess clung to her privacy, and enjoyed not being recognised.

 Louise and her sisters had another disagreement after the death of the queen's close friend, Jane Spencer, Baroness Churchill.
 Determined not to put her mother through more misery, Louise wanted the news to be broken to the queen gradually.
 When this was not done, Louise voiced sharp criticism of Helena and Beatrice.
 One month later, on 22 January 1901, Queen Victoria died at Osborne House on the Isle of Wight.
 In her will, the queen bequeathed Kent House, on the Osborne Estate, to Louise as a country residence, and gave Osborne Cottage to Louise's youngest sister, Beatrice.
 Louise and Beatrice were now neighbours both at Kensington Palace and Osborne.